-Faculty funding data source: NSERC Facts & Figures 2008-09, Expenditures by University, report by program and by year.
+Faculty funding data source: NSERC Facts & Figures 2009-10, Expenditures by University, report by program and by year.
 Payments for Networks of Centres of Excellence nodes, Canada Research Chairs, the Canadian Microelectronics Corporation (Queen's), the Canadian Light Source (Saskatchewan), Undergraduate Student Awards, Postgraduate Fellowships and Research Fellowships, are excluded.
 For the National Total, only payments to Canadian colleges and universities, and their affiliates, are counted.
-Okanagan University College counted with UBC starting in 2005-06.
+Okanagan University College counted with UBC.

-Faculty count data source: Statistics Canada UCASS 2004 to 2008 files.
+Faculty count data source: Statistics Canada UCASS 2004 to 2009 files.

 Ranks: Full, Associate and Assistant Professors including those with administrative responsibilities.

-Not shown: eleven Canadian peer institutions with yields lower than 1.5 in 2008-09: Alberta, British Columbia, Calgary, Dalhousie, Laval, McGill, McMaster, Montréal, Ottawa, Waterloo, Western.
-Canadian peers are the G10 until 2004-05, and the G13 starting with 2005-06.
 Dalhousie is excluded from the Canadian peer group and counted with all other universities in 2005-06 due to missing faculty counts.
 Affiliated/federated institutions are included with each relevant institution.

-Figure 1-ii-e Canadian Peer Universities vs. University of Toronto's Share of Canadian Institutes of Health Research (CIHR) Funding Cumulative 5-Year Share, 2005-06 to 2009-10
+Figure 1-ii-e Canadian Peer Universities vs. University of Toronto's Share of Canadian Institutes of Health Research (CIHR) Funding Cumulative 5-Year Share, 2006-07 to 2010-11